Erebot/Erebot/docs/src/New_module.rst

 ``Erebot_Module_Base``):

--   ``_reload()`` is called when the module is (re)loaded with some flags giving more information about where is being reloaded.
+-   ``_reload()`` is called when the module is (re)loaded with some flags giving more information about what must be (re)loaded.
     The flags are a bitwise-OR combination of the ``RELOAD_*`` constants found in ``Erebot_Module_Base``.